Modi: Journey of a Common Man

-Modi: Journey of a Common Man is an Indian Hindi-language biographical web series exploring the early life and political career of Narendra Damodardas Modi, the 14th Prime Minister of India.
+Modi: Journey of a Common Man is an Indian Hindi-language biographical web series exploring the early life and political career of Narendra Modi, the prime minister of India.
 It is based on the 2015 book Common Man's PM - Narendra Modi written by author Kishor Makwana.
 The show offers a fictionalized account of Modi's rise from humble beginnings to becoming one of the most influential figures in Indian politics.
 Produced by Eros Now and created by Umesh Shukla, the series provides a narrative of the challenges and triumphs encountered by Modi throughout his life.